-2.12.
+2.13.
 The general entrance requirements for admission to QM shall be approved by Senate, or its delegated authority.
 The admissions requirements for individual programmes of study shall be set out in the appropriate programme specification, and approved by Senate, or its delegated authority; these may be adjusted by QM as it deems applicable.

-Admission with advanced standing: General
+Admission with advanced standing

-- 2.13.
+- 2.14.
 An applicant for a programme of study who, in the judgement of Senate or its delegated authority, has a cognate prior qualification or certified learning may be admitted with advanced standing as described in the following regulations.
-In all cases the following two provisions apply: - such admission shall not normally be permitted where the advanced standing has counted towards a previously achieved qualification at the level of the qualification of the programme of study; - ii. advanced standing shall normally be no more than one half of the full programme of study (excluding Level 3 study). - 2.14.
-Where a student is admitted with advanced standing, the minimum and maximum permitted durations of study shall be based upon the time registered on the new programme at QM, rather than the normal duration for the programme (e.g. if a student directly entered year two of a three year programme, the maximum permitted duration for that student would be four years, rather than six).
+In all cases the following three provisions apply: - i. such admission shall not normally be permitted where the advanced standing has counted towards a previously achieved qualification at the level of the qualification of the programme of study; - ii. advanced standing shall normally be no more than one half of the full programme of study (excluding Level 3 study); - iii. credit may only be accepted as advanced standing towards a QM programme within five years of the date of the original award of credit. - 2.15.
+Where a student is admitted with advanced standing, the minimum and maximum permitted durations of study shall be based upon the time registered on the new programme at QM, rather than the normal duration for the programme (e.g. if a student directly entered year two of a three year programme, the maximum permitted duration for that student would be four years, rather than six). - 2.16.
+Students who have been awarded qualifications of QM or the University may not subsequently present themselves for re-examination for that award in the same subject or branch of study.